orval-labs/orval/docs/src/pages/reference/configuration.md

 Valid values: path or implementation of the mutator function.

 This function is executed for each call when this one is executed.
-It takes all the options pass to the verb as an argument and should return an array with those arguments in the same order.
+It takes all the options passed to the verb as an argument and should return an array with those arguments in the same order.

 Possible arguments: